DoctorMcKay/node-steam-user/README.md

 **v1.9.0 or later is required to use this method**

 Changes our online status, and optionally your profile name.
 You need to call this after you logon or else you'll show up as offline.
-You won't receive any chat messages or persona data about your friends if you don't go online.
+You won't receive any persona data about your friends if you don't go online.

 ### setUIMode(mode)
 - `mode` - A value from [`EClientUIMode`](https://github.com/DoctorMcKay/node-steam-user/blob/master/resources/EClientUIMode.js)